 The undergraduate department has increased in size over recent years as the number of medical students on placement at the trust has increased.

 We are responsible for the teaching of students from the medical school at Newcastle University.
-Most of the students are in their final three years and spend time in the south tees institute of learning, research and innovation and on the wards.
+Most of the students are in their final three years and spend time at the STRIVE Academic Centre and on the wards.

 Undergraduate medical education takes place across both The James Cook University Hospital and the Friarage Hospital in the Trust.
 Students are placed in almost every department at different times of the year and therefore patients may see students if you attend clinics, are admitted to hospital or come to A&E.